cswenberg/4YearPlanner/README.md

 Link to Backend Repo: https://github.com/Omarrasheed/4YearPlannerBackend URL for running server: http://35.190.187.113/planner/courses

+IOS: Multiple ViewControllers with Navigation throughout the app to take you through the different pages; Various CollectionViews to present information on different pages; Queried from our database/API that we created

+Backend: Deployed our app on Google Cloud and wrote multiple get routes to pull for our swift.
+We also wrote a post route to put anything into the database

 Disclaimer: Search function is still a little bit buggy.
 Also DetailView sometimes picks up the wrong class

 # Home Page: